--------------------------------

 Audio CAPTCHA

 With audio CAPTCHAs, users can listen to a short recording and type the word they hear.
 These are effective because bots can’t use speech recognition to differentiate the pronounced characters from the background noise in the recording.
-This can be time-consuming, especially compared to a text-based CAPTCHA, and can negatively affect both user experience and page-load times but audio CAPTCHAs are quite effective.

 Behavior-based CAPTCHA: reCAPTCHA and hCAPTCHA

-These behavior-based CAPTCHA tools examine identifiers and behavioral data– i.e. how a user interacts with a webpage– to make a decision on their humanity.
+These tools examine identifiers and behavioral data– how a user interacts with a webpage–to decide whether they are human.
 The classic example is reCAPTCHA’s “I’m not a robot” check box, which tracks mouse movements and other patterns to evaluate users.
-If reCAPTCHA believes a user is human, they are presented with the simple checkbox test, but if they are believed to be a bot they may be presented with a more difficult image-based test.

 How do CAPTCHAs affect user experience?